GoogleCloudPlatform/cloud-bigtable-examples/java/dataflow-connector-examples/README.md

     cat count-XXXXXX-of-YYYYYY

 # CsvImport - Reading data from GCS and then Writing Data
+Use the Hbase shell to add a column family to your table called 'csv' for this example

+    `alter 'Dataflow_test',  'csv'`

 ## Required Options for CSV import

 This pipeline needs to be configured with two additional command line options: